 The target asset allocation for the U.S. plans is 50% equities and equity alternatives and 50% fixed income.
-At the end of 2022, the actual allocation for the U.S. plans was 61% equities and equity alternatives and 39% fixed income.
+At the end of 2023, the actual allocation for the U.S. plans was 49% equities and equity alternatives and 51% fixed income.
 The target asset allocation for the U.K. plans, which comprise approximately 79% of non-U.S. plan assets, is 14% equities and equity alternatives and 86% fixed income.
-At the end of 2022, the actual allocation for the U.K. plans was 16% equities and equity alternatives and 84% fixed income.
+At the end of 2023, the actual allocation for the U.K. plans was 49% equities and equity alternatives and 86% fixed income.
+At the end of 2023, the actual allocation for the U.K. plans was 13% equities and equity alternatives and 87% fixed income.